- Rail Trail

 - Potential to extend the trail further east from Culcairn to Holbrook on the Hume Highway, a distance of 29 km.

 This 76 km railway branched off the main southern line at Culcairn.
 The long-disused rail corridor runs southwest to Corowa through agricultural areas and light-timbered country.
+The final 2km from Bullecourt Road to Corowa station site is paved and open for use.

 In addition to Walla Walla, the towns of Brocklesby, Burrumbuttock and Balldale are on the trail route.